Piocreat G12 Pellet 3D Printer: Industrial FGF 3D Printing Machine with Large Build Volume

 The large-format Piocreat G12 offers a 1200 x 1000 x 1000 mm build volume — 1,200 liters — enabling single-print production of large parts, prototypes, and furniture.
 It ranks among the largest enclosed FGF 3D printers for industrial use.

-Piocreat G12 3D printer with open doors, showcasing large interior dimensions of 1000mm x 1200mm; branding visible on the exterior.
+Piocreat G12 large-scale 3D printer with open doors, showcasing 1000mm x 1200mm build capacity, sleek design, and visible branding.

 What is the difference between the Piocreat G12 and its competitors?